Chocolate Avocado Truffles

 These dark chocolate avocado truffles are made with avocado instead of heavy cream.
 They’re rich, creamy and absolutely delicious.
-Made with just 4 ingredients they come together quickly and there’s no baking involved!
+Made with just 4 simple ingredients they come together quickly!
 Gluten-free + vegan.

 Pulse avocado – Add avocado and a sprinkle of sea salt to a food processor and pulse a few times to combine.

-Melt dark chocolate – Place chips in a microwave-safe bowl and microwave using 30-second intervals, stirring after each interval, until completely melted and smooth.
+Melt dark chocolate – Place chocolate chips in a microwave-safe bowl and microwave using 30-second intervals, stirring after each interval, until completely melted and smooth.
 It will likely take 1 to 3 minutes (depending on your microwave).
 Make sure you don’t scorch the chocolate!
 Stop heating as soon as it’s melted.
-You can also do this with a double broiler.
+You can also melt the chocolate with a double broiler if you have one.

-Add chocolate – Pour melted chocolate into the food processor with the avocado and pulse until mixture is completely combined and avocado is no longer visible.
+Add chocolate – Pour melted chocolate into the food processor with the avocado and pulse until mixture is completely combined and chunks of avocado are no longer visible.
 If you don’t have a food processor you can mash the avocado with a fork and combine it with the chocolate until smooth and lump-free.

-Chill – Place truffle mixture in the fridge to set for 30 minutes.
+Chill – Place truffle mixture in the refrigerator to chill for at least 30 minutes.

-Make truffles – Once the mixture has firmed up a bit, remove from the fridge and make the truffles by rolling a tablespoon at a time into a 1-inch ball.
-You should get about 10 truffles.
+Make truffles – Once the mixture has firmed up a bit, remove from the fridge and make the truffles.
+Scoop mixture using a tablespoon or small cookie scoop and roll into a 1-inch ball using your hands.
+You should get about 20 truffles.